Solar Millennium

 Solar Millennium was a German company globally active in the renewable energy sector founded in 1998 in Erlangen, Germany, which is specialized in the designing and implementation of solar thermal power plants.
 The main activities are site selection, project development, planning, design and construction of parabolic trough power plants.

+The Federal Financial Supervisory Authority (BaFin) is investigating allegations of insider trading in the company's shares at Solar Millennium.
+According to a report in the Süddeutsche Zeitung, company founder Hannes Kuhn is said to have bought shares before Utz Claassen's engagement caused the share price to jump.

+As a result of the reporting, Hannes Kuhn stretched a sued against the journalists involved and the Süddeutsche Zeitung for around 80 million euros in damages for eight years.
+Expert said it was a SLAPP.

 History

 The company was founded in October 1998 as 'Solar Century Management GmbH' by businessmen Hannes Kuhn.
 This company was renamed in March 1999, as 'Solar Millennium GmbH'.
 The corporation was created by transformation in June 1999.
 The IPO took place in July 2005.

 On 21 December 2011, Solar Millennium filed for insolvency.

 Projects

 The first large-scale power plant project by Solar Millennium is the Andasol complex, which consists of three immediately adjacent, essentially identical parabolic trough power plants, Andasol 1 to 3 in southern Spain.

 In June 2006 the construction of Andasol 1 on the plateau of Guadix in Andalusia was initiated.
 Andasol 1 ran from October 2008 in test mode and went to the grid in December 2008.
 It was officially inaugurated not until July 2009 as previous output was not under completely approved regular operation.
 A virtually identical further parabolic trough power plant "Andasol 2" was constructed right next to Andasol 1 on the plateau of Guadix.
 The construction started in February 2007, the power plant is connected to the grid since 2009.
 Even before completion of the plant, the construction of "Andasol 3" began, which will begin operation in summer 2011.
 After the commissioning of the third power plant, parabolic trough plants Andasol 1 to 3, each with a collector surface area of over 500.000 square meters will provide solar power for 500.000 people.
 Andasol is the first parabolic trough power plant in Europe and to date the largest solar power plant in the world.
 Meanwhile, Solar Millennium has sold all of its own shares in Andasol 1 and Andasol 2 to other consortia.
 Andasol 3 is financed jointly by Solar Millennium, Stadtwerke München GmbH, Innogy, RheinEnergie and Ferrostaal.